 4. Essential business numbers

-Your projections lead you gracefully into reviewing plan versus actual results, and looking for course corrections.
+The business plan is just the first step.
+From there, your projections lead you gracefully into reviewing plan versus actual results and looking for course corrections.